ricasbp/PrinterDataProcessing/README.md

 3. Open Visual Studio code, and open the project folder (../PrinterDataProcessing)

-4. Instal pandas with:
+4. Install all these programs:

+`Instal python, and make sure you install PIP with admin privileges.`

 `pip install pandas`

+`pip install openpyxl`

 5. Click on the .py (python) file, and run the file by clicking the play button on the top right corner.

-'pip install pandas'

-5. Instal excel library with:

-'pip install openpyxl'